 To make the filling use an electric hand mixer or a food mixer with a whisk attachment to mix together the full fat cream cheese, icing sugar, cocoa powder and orange extract until smooth

 Add the double cream and whisk again until the mixture thickens considerably.
 You want it to be thick enough so you have to shake or tap the spoon to make it fall off.
 Fold in 8 chopped up segments of the Terry's Chocolate Orange with a spoon or spatula

 Put the filling on top of the biscuit base and smooth it over.
 Put it in the fridge overnight or for 5-6 hours to set

 Melt 6 segments of the Terry's Chocolate Orange in a glass bowl in the microwave.
 Start with a 30 second blast, stir the mixture, then do 10 second blasts stirring in between until it's melted.
 Pour the melted chocolate into a piping bag, snip off a small bit at the end and pipe it all over the top of the cheesecake in a zig zag pattern, or however you like

-Whip up the double cream with the icing sugar using an electric hand mixer or by hand and pipe it all around the edge of the cheesecake using a piping bag fitted with a nozzle or your choice, or dollop it on with a spoon
+Whip up the double cream with the icing sugar and vanilla using an electric hand mixer or by hand with a whisk and pipe it all around the edge of the cheesecake using a piping bag fitted with a nozzle or your choice, or dollop it on with a spoon